ricsanfre/pi-cluster/docs/_docs/logging.md

 The logging architecture will have the following components:

 1. Loki as key component of the Observability platform.
-Loki, managing logs like prometheus metrics, with the same labels, makes possible to join in the same Grafana dashboards metrics (prometheus), logs (Loki) and traces (jaegger) belonging to the same context (pod, application, container).
+Loki, managing logs like prometheus metrics, with the same labels, makes possible to join in the same Grafana dashboards metrics (prometheus), logs (Loki) and traces (Tempo) belonging to the same context (pod, application, container).
 This way Grafana can be used as single plane of glass for monitoring cluster services.

 2. ElasticSearh/Kibana providing advance log analytics capabilities.
 Loki indexing capabilities are limited to logs labels while ES indexes whole content of the logs.
 Kibana provides many visualization tools to do analysis on ES indexed data, such as location maps, machine learning for anomaly detection, and graphs to discover relationships in data.